-The Fellow will be involved with several day-to-day activities, including:

-- 1) Develop an understanding of and familiarity with environmental health surveillance concepts and datasets - 2) Refine data processing and data management skills - 3) Learn and understand how to assess and evaluate surveillance systems - 4) Analyze and interpret data - 5) Prepare epidemiology reports - 6) Designing and planning environmental health surveillance programming
+The Fellow will be involved with several day-to-day activities, including: 1) Develop an understanding of and familiarity with environmental health surveillance concepts and datasets, 2) Refine data processing and data management skills, 3) Learn and understand how to assess and evaluate surveillance systems, 4) Analyze and interpret data, 5) Prepare epidemiology reports, 6) Designing and planning environmental health surveillance programming, and 7) Developing protocols, guidance documents, work plans for environmental health surveillance.
+The training goals for the Fellow will be defined by Centers for Disease Control and Prevention (CDC)/Council of State and Territorial Epidemiologists (CSTE) Applied Epidemiology Competencies (AECs).
+At the completion of the fellowship, the Fellow will function as a well-qualified Tier 2, midlevel epidemiologist and will be highly employable in a wide range of public health settings.

-Environmental Health, Occupation Health - Host Site Description Nebraska Department of Health and Human Services
+Environmental Health, Occupational Health - Host Site Description Nebraska Department of Health and Human Services